A contact point between two realities

 2. Micro experiences

-Transform the local's routines in unique experiences that attract and engage new visitors.
+Transform the local's routines into unique experiences that attract and engage new visitors.

 3. Invert the flow